-Last summer, I struggled up and over Catbells — a walk I've recommended for years (and felt guilty having never actually hiked in its entirety).
+One summer, I finally struggled up and over Catbells — a walk I'd recommended for years (and felt guilty for having never actually hiked in its entirety).
 The weather almost kept me in.
-But I was glad I ventured out — I welcomed the wind "blowing the cobwebs out" (as my B&B host warned) atop Catbells, the comedic baaing of sheep, and being "the stick figure on the ridge" for those observing from distant farms or boats on the lake...as others have been the stick figures for me.
+But I was glad I ventured out — I welcomed the wind "blowing the cobwebs out" (as my B&B host warned) atop the hill, the comedic baaing of sheep, and being "the stick figure on the ridge" for those observing from distant farms or boats on the lake...as others have been the stick figures for me.

 And, oh, the joy of a pub after a good hike.
 Studying the light on ruddy faces while sipping the local brew has always been part of the magic of travel in Britain.
 When your face is weather-stung and your legs ache happily with accomplishment, a pub's ambience sparkles even brighter.

-About three miles east of Keswick, there's a mini-Stonehenge drenched in Lake District beauty — the Castlerigg Stone Circle.
+About three miles east of Keswick, there's a mini-Stonehenge drenched in Lake District beauty: the Castlerigg Stone Circle.
 For some reason, 70 percent of England's stone circles are here in the northern region of Cumbria.
 Castlerigg is one of the best and oldest in Britain, and an easy stop for drivers.
 The circle — 90 feet across and 5,000 years old — has 38 stones mysteriously laid out on a line between the two tallest peaks on the horizon.
 They served as a celestial calendar for ritual celebrations.